NexusRaven45545/StolymAPP/README.md

 - **Windows**: First public alpha available (EXE in Tags)
 - **macOS & Android**: Planned for Fall 2026

-This repository contains the source code and the latest builds:
+This repository contains the latest builds:
 - Sideloadable IPA for iOS/iPadOS
 - Executable for Windows